 - As always, treatment rooms are thoroughly sanitized with disinfectant spray and wipes after every patient.

-- For additional protection, we are covering certain equipment like computer monitors and keyboards with plastic screens.
+- For additional protection, we are covering certain equipment like computer keyboards with plastic screens.

-- Also, as before, clinical staff members actively involved in the treatment of patients are required to wear personal protective equipment, including N-95 masks as needed.
+- Also, as before, clinical staff members actively involved in the treatment of patients are required to wear personal protective equipment.